Prison sentences may arise from Collingwood nude photo scandal

-New offences were created in Victoria in 2014 to address legal issues raised by ‘sexting’ and the sending of ‘revenge porn’.
+New offences were created in Victoria in 2014 to address legal issues arising from ‘sexting’ and ‘revenge porn’.

 Slater and Gordon Criminal Lawyer Emma Aldersea said while it is perfectly lawful for two consenting adults to exchange intimate photos, it is a criminal offence in Victoria to distribute images of another person to a third party.